 Will you be able to afford it if the market changes?

 It’s hard to find people who are against investing in real estate, for good reason.
 However, sometimes an interest rate hike can mean the difference between an affordable mortgage, and one that’s just out of your reach.
 If you’re barely making ends meet and have no buffer, an unforeseen upward movement could rock your boat quite severely.
-An independent mortgage advisor will take you through an affordability check to make sure that you can afford your mortgage – now AND in the future.
+An impartial mortgage advisor will take you through an affordability check to make sure that you can afford your mortgage – now AND in the future.
 However it is important to consider protecting yourself with insurance so that if your personal circumstances ever change, you don’t end up skipping mortgage repayments – which can cost you your house.

 Do you want a place that you can call your own?